TheRealFayz/TotemNesia/README.md

 - **Smart Totem Detection** - Only shows notifications when you actually have totems deployed
 - **Clickable Interface** - Click the message to instantly recall all totems with Totemic Recall
 - **Combat-Aware** - Automatically hides when you re-enter combat
+- **Countdown Timer** - 15-second countdown shows how long you have before the window closes
+- **Audio Notification** - Optional sound alert when the message appears (custom MP3 support)
 - **Customizable Position** - Drag and lock the message frame anywhere on your screen
 - **Debug Mode** - Toggle detailed logging for troubleshooting